nodevvv/LUNA-Tenshi/README.md

 - Luna should Launch as expected

 # Additional = + = + = + = + = + = + = + = +
 The main branch are all my projects files not intened for use just for viewing.
 If you want to become a contributor or an alpha tester you can reach me on Discord, just add me.
-Username: @ok.zero.
+Username: ".nodev."
 Luna's responses can be directly misleading, so fact-check important information.
 If you notice Luna repeating phrases, these are usually pre-programmed responses, but not allways, Luna sometimes takes the traning data literally and so will sometimes get confused.
 (Luna May Not work as expected on windows 11 or older versions)

 **Alternative Launch:**